calebc96/Quiz-Game/README.md

 # Quiz-Game
+## User Story
+* AS A coding boot camp student
+* I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+* SO THAT I can gauge my progress compared to my peers
 ## Acceptance Criteria
 * GIVEN I am taking a code quiz
 * WHEN I click the start button